opendistro-for-elasticsearch/sql/docs/user/interfaces/protocol.rst

 Description
 -----------

-Request body by HTTP POST accepts a few more fields than SQL query.
+The body of HTTP POST request can take a few more other fields with SQL query.

 Example 1
 ---------

-Use `filter` to work with Elasticsearch DSL directly.
-Note that the content is present in final Elasticsearch request DSL as it is.
+Use `filter` to add more conditions to Elasticsearch DSL directly.

 SQL query::